top of page

 In Summary

-The Zones of Regulation are a helpful tool for emotional regulation.
+The Zones of Regulation are a helpful tool for helping teach your child to navigate and regulate their emotions.
 Introduce them, use them, and consider doing regular check-ins and referencing them while reading books together.
 Equip your child with strategies for coping with negative emotions.

 bottom of page